mikependon/RepoDB/README.md

 It is your best alternative ORM to both Dapper and EntityFramework.

-:wave: [Scott](https://www.hanselman.com/), thank you for [endorsing](https://twitter.com/shanselman/status/1284990438525464576) RepoDb into the community of .NET.
+:wave: Hey [Scott](https://www.hanselman.com/), thank you for [endorsing](https://twitter.com/shanselman/status/1284990438525464576) RepoDb into the community of .NET.

 ##